Noaaan/MythicMetals/PATCHNOTES.md

 There are a lot more minor changes as well, but for now I implore you to check them out for yourself.

+# 0.9.11
+Hotfix - Fixes a config loading issue with old Autoconfig and Cloth2

 # 0.9.10
 ### Note!